 1. How much can I expect to receive?

 Social Security accounts for 42% of the average American income during retirement.
 While it is certainly not, in and of itself, sufficient income to live comfortably on during retirement, it does provide a foundation upon which a retirement income plan can be built.

 If you have a work history of at least ten years (forty-quarters), you are eligible for Social Security benefits.

 The amount of the Social Security retirement benefit you are entitled to is based on two criteria: your inflation-adjusted, thirty-five highest-earning years and the age you started Social Security retirement benefits.

 Find out your benefit amount by going here: www.ssa.gov/retire/estimator.html

 Before we discuss how benefits are calculated, you should familiarize yourself with two basic terms.
 These are used as starting points for calculation reductions or increases in benefits.
 Knowing these terms will help you understand the information in this chapter.

 Full Retirement Age (FRA):

 This is the age at which a person may first become eligible for full (unreduced) Social Security benefits.
-It is based on your date of birth.
+It is based on your year of birth.
 You can find your FRA using the table below: